 Keys to build an effective Patreon.

 Speaking as an artist, I know for myself that I want to be able to make a living from my art.
-The age of Patreon is a real blessing because it’s a reasonably well-constructed too that enables artists and creative people of all kinds to be able to make a living from their craft.
+Storefronts like Cubebrush.co are great because they allow artists to make a living on information products, but some creators are interested in a subscription model to make a living, and that’s okay too.
+The age of Patreon is a real blessing because it’s a reasonably well-constructed tool that enables artists and creative people of all kinds to be able to make a living from their craft.
 The only problem is the question:

 “How do I build my Patreon?”